mpv-player/mpv/DOCS/man/en/options.rst

         This affects ASS subtitles as well, and may lead to incorrect subtitle rendering.
 Use with care, or use ``--sub-text-font-size`` instead.

+``--sub-scale-with-window=yes|no``
+    Make the subtitle font size relative to the window, instead of the video.
+    This is useful if you always want the same font size, even if the video doesn't covert the window fully, e.g. because screen aspect and window aspect mismatch (and the player adds black bars).

+    Like ``--sub-scale``, this can break ASS subtitles.

 ``--sub-speed=<0.1-10.0>``
     Multiply the subtitle event timestamps with the given value.
 Can be used to fix the playback speed for frame-based subtitle formats.
 Works for